-I have a passion for life, a love for humanitarian causes, a zeal for the Creator, and an obsession with understanding human nature.
+I have a passion for life, and a zeal for understanding the depths of human nature.

 Part 1; Positive thinking produces positive words.